It seems we can’t find what you’re looking for. Perhaps searching can help.

 Once the legal charge is ready, we will arrange completion of the loan and pay out the loan proceeds to the bank account nominated by your client.

-The 55+ RIO, also an interest only resi available from age 55 has no end date.
+The RIO Mortgage, also an interest only resi available from age 50 and has no end date.
 The capital is repaid upon death or entry into long term care.

-The 55+ Mortgage requires minimum equity of £150,000 whereas the 55+ RIO has no minimum equity requirement.
+The 50+ Mortgage requires minimum equity of £100,000 whereas the RIO Mortgage has no minimum equity requirement.

-Will the borrower have to make repayments on the 55+ Mortgage and the 55+ RIO?
+Will the borrower have to make repayments on the 50+ Mortgage and the RIO Mortgage?

 Yes.
 The interest must be paid each month.

-For the 55+ RIO, the capital is repaid on death or entry into long term care.
+For the RIO Mortgage, the capital is repaid on death or entry into long term care.
+Downsizing Protection is available for our 55+ RIO Fixed for Life product (please see our Product Summary for more details).

 How much can my client/s borrow?